 It´s very customizable and has lots of community scripts that make it very modular but it is not a complete IDE

-Positive comment • almost 3 years ago
+Positive comment • about 3 years ago

 RemovedUser Great text editor, not a complete IDE (for Python)